How to Properly Secure a Construction Site

 Roles should be assigned to the project manager, project engineer, superintendent, and other employees in positions of responsibility.
 One of these individuals should be assigned to keep an inventory to ensure everything is properly recorded when it is stored on site.

 Police should be encouraged to patrol the jobsite at night, if possible.
-Provide a contact name and phone number to reach when unusual activity is observed.
+Construction site security measures dictate that you provide a contact name and phone number to reach when unusual activity is observed.

 Inform them about the work being done, share your contact information, and ask them to watch for suspicious activity.

-Control jobsite access points by having just one entry point and installing a security guard booth at any entrance points.
+Control jobsite access points by having just one entry point and installing a construction site security guard booth at any entrance points.

 Oliver DeLaurentiis, President of Global Investigation Security Services (GISS), says that his clients always ask for a guard booth to control access at their construction sites.